buildplan/docker/container-monitor/README.md

-## Docker Container Monitor Script
+## Docker Containers Monitoring Script

 A simple script to monitor Docker resources, logs, and check for new images/updates.